-Cryptocurrency Exchange Or CFD Broker?
+Cryptocurrency Trading Exchange Or Cryptocurrency CFD?
 Which Is Better?

 If you’re interested in cryptocurrency trading, then it is likely that you have wondered where is the best place to trade it.

-Essentially, there are two primary options; a cryptocurrency exchange or a CFD broker.
+Essentially, there are two primary options; a Cryptocurrency Trading Exchange or a Cryptocurrency CFD.

 The two are quite different in several ways and what suits one trader may not suit another.